herzogmatthias/CryptoViewer/README.md

 ```
 npm install -g create-react-native-app
 ```
-Start Xampp and there apache and MySQL open all four files in different Windows
+Start Xampp and there apache and MySQL open the admin console of mysql and create a Database, then import the sql file given in this repo.

+Now open all four folders in different Windows
 1. Go to CryptoServer and type the following in to the command prompt
 ```
 npm start